 Because there are benefits only estate plans can provide, individuals without an estate plan should immediately contact an attorney who can help begin the process.

 Contact a Texas Estate Planning Attorney

 Because joint tenancy is not a substitution for an estate plan, individuals looking to create an estate plan should contact the Houston estate planning attorneys McCulloch & Miller, PLLC.
 Our attorneys will demystify the estate planning process and take the burden off of you and your loved ones.
 Because our attorneys have drafted a diverse range of estate plans, we will make an estate plan that meets your specific needs.
-To schedule a free consultation, give us a call today at 713-333-8900.
+To schedule a consultation, give us a call today at 713-333-8900.